 As this configuration is a logical OR scenario, and it’s desired that anonymous

 access be forbidden, you should configure the Request Termination plugin on an anonymous consumer.
-Failure to do so allows unauthorized

-requests.
 For more information, see multiple authentication.

-Set up With a Database
+Set up with a database

 -

-Create an example Service and a Route
+Create an example service and a route:

 Issue the following cURL request to create